 - What’s the dividend yield?
 Depending on the yield, you might be able to outpace your passive earnings on a high-interest savings account.

 Dividends can add value to a stock, providing the opportunity for an ongoing stream of income or reinvesting for faster compounding over time.
-But not all dividends are alike.
+But not all dividends in Ireland are alike.

 If dividends are important to you, research a company’s history of dividends and the type of dividend it typically pays to see if it’s best for your portfolio and investment strategy.
 Then compare your trading platform options to find the best fit for your goals and experience.